 If you are interested in petitioning for an L1 visa, then the only thing more important than having a solid L1 business plan is having an experienced immigration lawyer helping you.
 Many of the common mistakes that people make during the filing process that result in rejections can easily be avoided by retaining a qualified attorney.

-Our L1 lawyers here at SGM Law Group have extensive experience working with multi-national companies and their employees alike to help them develop the business plans that are crucial to L1 visa approval.
-To speak with one of our attorneys, you can fill out our contact form and schedule a consultation today.
+VisaNation Law Group’s L1 lawyers have extensive experience working with multi-national companies and their employees alike to help them develop the business plans that are crucial to L1 visa approval.
+To speak with a VisaNation Law Group attorney, you can fill out our contact form and schedule a consultation today.